tpoliveira-mariana/Sauron/demo/README.md

     The spot command is a command that allows you to search for the last observation registered on the object of the type and ID given.

-    There are some rules for the type and ID (see the subsection `Type and ID rules`).
+    There are some rules for the type and ID (see the previous subsection `Type and ID rules` in the `Launch EyeApp` section).

     For example, to search for the car with ID `AABB33` use: